 But there's no reason for intellectual conceit in rejecting the truth of the Holy books.
 Obviously, as a literal account of the origin of the World, Genesis is bunk.
 Equally, as the portrait of an omniscient and benevolent creator, the Old Testament fails totally.
 On any objective reading of the Bible, Yahweh is a vain, ignorant, sadistic racist.
 But so what?
 Who's claiming the Bible represents historical truth, or the morality of America's new religion of Political Correctness?
 Well some ignorant people exploited by television evangelists may believe the former, and some crackpot liberal Christians, the Archbishop of Canterbury, for example, may try to believe the latter.
 But any half educated person or reasonable intelligence knows that Holy scripture is neither history nor an old fashioned version of political correctness.
 Rather, it is a collection of myths, rules of conduct, songs, poetry and words of wisdom that promote group survival and facilitate collaboration among strangers within a faith community.
 The great religions embody the codes of conduct that created the moral framework within which the World's great civilizations have survived over the course of the last several thousand years.

-But atheists, apparently, cannot tolerate the telling of myths, or they hate moral rules, or they have no ear for poetry, or they hate to hear words of wisdom from a former time.
+But atheists, apparently, cannot tolerate the telling of myths, or they hate moral rules, or they have no ear for poetry, or they loath to hear words of wisdom from a former time.
 More seriously, they fail to grasp, or they seek to deny, that religious narratives are neither historical nor scientific, but simply part of a vital mechanism of social organization.
 Anti-religious atheism is thus based on the failure to understand two fundamental features of human society; namely, the universality of religious belief, and the necessity of religion as the basis of a society-wide ethical code upon which the prosperity and the survival of a human community depends.

 The universality of religion arises from the human propensity to endow moral rules with great emotional significance.
 This propensity is undoubtedly the result of Darwinian selection.
-Groups unable to uphold a system of moral rules were wiped out by socially better adapted groups, which is to say groups more susceptible to religious faith.
+Groups unable to uphold a system of moral rules were wiped out by better adapted groups, which is to say groups more susceptible to religious faith.
 By exploiting the human susceptibility to religious faith and the moral rules that religion embodies, the institutions of religion imbue all members of a society with the same moral values.
 It is the sharing of a moral code that ensures social cohesion and provides a basis for collaboration among strangers, rather than merely among immediate relatives and acquaintances as in the pre-civilizational mode of human existence.
 The importance of myths, music, poetry, prayer, fasting, etc. is that they add to the emotional significance of the moral code that the faith imbues.

 In their contribution to the well-being of society, not all religions are equal.
 Many have failed, their adherents destroyed or converted to other faiths by groups with better religious institutions.
 Moreover, there is nothing universal about the myths and rituals of religion.
 God is not necessary to religion as the Communists demonstrated following the Russian revolution.
 Instead, as in Ancient Rome, people may be expected to worship an all powerful human ruler, a Caligula, a Stalin, or an Obama.
 In general, however, godless religions serve their adherents poorly.
 Rome under the divine-emperors became decadent and fell to the barbarians; Communism became decadent and fell to the Americans; and today, the American empire and its vassal states, which in accordance with the godless and supposedly rational religion of Political Correctness are committed to the destruction of their own peoples and cultures through the suppression of reproduction of the native population, the mass killing of the unborn, combined with the promotion of immigration of more fertile aliens of a different race and religion, are both decadent and apparently on the brink of implosion.